-Further, the uncertainty created by the possibility of additional healthcare reform legislation is impacting customer decision making and information technology plans in our key healthcare market.
+Further, the uncertainty created by the possibility of additional healthcare reform legislation is impacts customer decision making and information technology plans in our key healthcare market.
 We are unable to predict the full consequences of this uncertainty on our operations.
-Adverse changes in the economic environment could adversely impact our ability to market and sell our wireless and software solutions to healthcare customers.
+Adverse changes in the economic environment could adversely impact our ability to increase the prices we charge for our offerings, while effectively managing customer churn, or successfully market and sell our wireless and software solutions to healthcare customers.